mahes-a/2023/microsoft-fabric/EnglishAsCodeFabricAnalytics.md

 # End-to-End Big Data Analytics with English as Programming Language for Apache Spark in Microsoft Fabric, Powered by Azure Open AI

 Let English be your programming language!
-With Microsoft Fabric, Azure Open AI, and English SDK for Apache Spark, you can convert simple English instructions to big data transformations and accelerate your time to insights with Code-Free Data ingestion and automatic report creation.
+With Microsoft Fabric, Azure Open AI, and English SDK for Apache Spark, you can convert simple English instructions to big data transformations and accelerate your time to insights with low-code/no-code Data ingestion and automatic report creation.
 Empower your big data transformations with English and revolutionize the way you analyze data!

 ## High-level Architecture